 -Pride and Prejudice, Jane Austen

-Making this soup makes you have a real appreciation for the amount of effort that went into cooking in Austen’s era.
-Two days of cooking…
+Making this white soup makes you have a real appreciation for the amount of effort that went into cooking in Austen’s era.

 It also made me realise I can’t stand the smell of boiling meat.
 Bleh.
-It permeated the house and I slept that hot summer’s night with the blanket over my head.
+The first time I made it, the soup smell permeated the house and I slept that hot summer’s night with the blanket over my head.
+However, the end result is well worth the effort and the original smell.

-- 2-3 soup bones with enough meat on (veal as first option, beef bone as alternative)
+- 2 soup bones with some meat on (veal as first option, beef bone as alternative)

-- a tied bundle of thyme, bay and parsley (additional options: basil, chervil, rosemary, marjoram)
+- thyme, bay and parsley (additional options: rosemary, marjoram)

-- ½lb ground sugared almonds (DIY: melt fondant, dip almonds in, let sit on baking paper to cool)
+- ¼lb ground sugared almonds (DIY: melt fondant, dip almonds in, let sit on baking paper to cool)

 - 1 egg yolk

-- In a large saucepan, simmer together the bones, water, chicken, bacon, rice, anchovies, peppercorns, herbs, onions, and celery, for several hours on low.
+- In a large saucepan, simmer together the bones, water, chicken, bacon, rice, anchovies, peppercorns, herbs, onions, and celery, for two hours on low.

-- Strain through a fine sieve into another large clean pot.
+- Strain through a sieve into another large clean pot.

-- The next morning, skim the top of the broth of any scummy bits, and pour into another clean pot.
+- The next morning, skim the top of the broth of any scummy bits.

-- Place in the sugared almonds and bring to a boil.
+- Pop in the ground sugared almonds and bring to a boil.

-- Strain through a fine sieve so it catches the almond pieces.
+- Strain through a sieve so it catches the almond pieces.

 - Mix together the egg yolk and cream, stir into the soup, and serve.